Home / Blog / Save Tab Groups

 Warning

+Use "Close group" when you want to hide a group without deleting it.
 Deleting a tab group removes it on that device and other devices using the same Google Account.
-Ungrouping keeps the tabs open, but deletes the group across those devices.
-Use "Close group" when you want to hide the group without deleting it.
+Ungrouping keeps the tabs open, but removes the group structure.
+Dragging tabs into another group can also remove the dragged group.

 Need an exportable backup?

-TabGroup Vault stores snapshots outside Chrome's saved group list and lets you export them as JSON.
-Free to start.
+TabGroup Vault stores snapshots outside Chrome's saved group list and exports them as JSON.
+Start free.

 ★★★★★ 4.8 stars · 2,000+ users